samathaluca/new-lazycamp/test.md

 * Select the different sorting options from the top navigation menu one by one, confirm that the campspots are sorted in to the categories selected.
 For example, Click on peaceful selects all Beach, Woodland or Forest and Nature Retreats.
-Check each category is displayed and that the categories can be resorted individually if the are multiple categories selected they can be reselected individually.
+Check each category is displayed and that the categories can be resorted individually.
+If sorting option displays multiple categories each can be reselected individually.

-* From the Lazy choices or Campspot/pitches category dropdwon choices, the results can be sorted in to order that most suits the user.
+* From the Lazy choices or Campspot/pitches category dropdown choices, the results can be sorted in to order that most suits the user.

 For example